HaiderZak/sudoku-game/README.md

 ```
 - SELECT a cell, CHOOSE a digit between 1 - 9, press ENTER,
-and the program will accept it (green) if the number does not exist in its row and column.
+and the program will accept it (green) if the number does not exist in its row, column and subsquare.
 Otherwise,
 it will appear red and you will be denied.

 - press SPACE to solve sudoku at any point in the game.